zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 a contact.
 Before we add the intent-specific code, let's update the view.

-To start, let's add a string resource for a "Send Email" menu item and for a message we'll display if there is a problem starting an email appto the `strings.xml` resource file:
+To start, let's add a string resource for a "Send Email" menu item and for a message we'll display if there is a problem starting an email app to the `strings.xml` resource file:

 ```xml